GangurdeSujata/HTML_CSS_JavaScript-Practice-Projects/README.md

 # Small-Projects
-Simple small projects deployed using HTML and CSS
+Simple small projects deployed using HTML, CSS, and JavaScript.